Best March Madness Bracket Contests

 Otherwise, March Madness upsets are far less likely.
 Until 2018, a No. 16 seed victory seemed an impossibility.

-Look out for March Madness favorites who are limping or cresting
+3. Watch out for March Madness favorites who are limping or cresting

 College basketball teams are finicky by nature.
 Earlier success does not necessarily predict later glory for teams.

 However, one of the biggest problems for “bracketeers” is determining which higher-ranked teams are due for a letdown.
 The best clues to answer that problem are in each team’s recent performance.

 For instance, a No. 1 seed that lost its second-best player in the conference championship is not the same team that earned its seed.
 Even if the team survives the first round, it is considerably weaker than its seed would indicate.

 Similarly, a loss in a conference tournament can bode poorly for a high-ranked team.

 The third element that may be cause for alarm is if the team has some intrinsic flaw.
 A team that doesn’t play defense but wins because it turns every game into a track meet is highly susceptible to running into an obstacle.
 Favor teams that have solid fundamentals and more than one way to succeed.

 4. Look for lower-ranked teams that are peaking